Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 - You will only have to rinse the top of the car once.

-- Try to wash in the shade if possible, this will help prevent dried soap spots.
+Try to wash in the shade if possible as this will help prevent dried soap spots.
 If you have no choice but to wash in the sun, have a helper spray as you wash.
 If you can remove the soap quickly without letting it dry on the paint, your wash job will come out looking great.
-If you have a shady spot, park in the shade and let it cool down—soap will dry quickly on hot paint, and will cause spots as well.
+If you have a shady spot, park in the shade and let it cool down—soap will dry quickly on hot paint and will cause spots as well.

 - Use a bucket.
 Always put your brush or mitt back in the wash bucket, never place the brush or mitt on the ground, you could pick up a small rock or dirt on it and really scratch your paint bad.
 If you make a habit of putting the brush or mitt back in the bucket, you just might save yourself from a paint job.